 At CU, he was a decorated distance runner, earning All-American honors six times and three Big 12 conference titles.
 Nelson was a part of the 2008 men's track and field team that won the first Big 12 outdoor title for CU, the first conference title since 1947 and was a member of the 2006 NCAA Cross Country Championship team.

-He ranks second on the all-time performers list in the steeplechase at CU (8:28.85) and has the third and fourth fastest time in school history.
+He ranks second on the all-time performers list in the steeplechase at CU (8:28.85).